Humans from various cultures holding a planet © Goethe-Institut

 Greece

 ELIX - Conservation Volunteers Greece - is a non-governmental not-for-profit organisation that has promoted voluntary service and education since 1987.
-The main goal is the personal development of individuals as citizens of the world through active participation.
-Social service, environmental protection, cultural heritage conservation and culture promotion are the main thematic fields of voluntary projects.
+Its main goal is the personal development of individuals as global citizens through active participation.
+Social service, environmental protection, cultural heritage conservation, and cultural promotion are the main thematic fields of voluntary projects.

 ELIX Conservation Volunteers Greece